The Ultimate VAT Guide for Amazon Sellers in UK and Europe

 - How much money can you afford to invest in this business?
 If you’re planning to grow it into a sizeable enterprise, and you have money to spend, it might make sense for you to enter Pan EU FBA sooner rather than later.
 However, if you’re bootstrapping on a tight budget, a more conservative approach may be better suited to your situation.

-The fulfilment solution that’s best for your business is influenced by a range of factors.
+The fulfillment solution that’s best for your business is influenced by a range of factors.
 Therefore, it’s important to create a VAT strategy and connect this with your plan for when to hold inventory in each marketplace.

-In the next section, we take a closer look at what this means for you, and how to create a VAT strategy.
+Further below, we take a closer look at what this means for you, and how to create a VAT strategy.

-Creating a VAT Strategy
+Creating a VAT strategy

 It can be tempting to simply start selling on Amazon without giving much consideration to your mid- and long-term plans and how you will handle taxes as you grow.

 Although there are many uncertainties in business and things can change often, if we don’t have a strategy or plan, then it’s hard to know which direction to take and to know whether we are succeeding or failing.